 Dairy Products:

-Guinea pigs cannot digest dairy products, so it’s best to avoid giving them any.
-This includes milk, cheese, yogurt, and ice cream.
+Guinea pigs cannot digest dairy, so avoid giving them milk, cheese, yogurt, and ice cream.

 Meat and Animal Products:

-As herbivores, guinea pigs do not require meat or animal products in their diet.
-These can cause digestive upset and other health complications.
+As herbivores, guinea pigs should never be fed meat or animal products, as these can cause digestive issues and health problems.

 Vegetables to Avoid: